 Why Am I Acting This Way?

-To understand why we’re acting like co-dependents in our divorce, it helps to first define what a co-dependent is.
-This person has an unhealthy obsession with another person or situation;
+To understand why we’re acting like co-dependents in our divorce, it helps first to define what a co-dependent is.
+This person has an unhealthy obsession with another person or situation.

-he (or she) is typically a rescuer who does whatever it takes to help keep things normal.
+He (or she) is typically a rescuer who does whatever it takes to help keep things normal.

-We need to be clear here: If your partner can\’t commit, it\’s not because of any psychological flaw but simply because he hasn\’t found someone worth committing himself to yet.
+We need to be clear here: If your partner can’t commit, it\’s not because of any psychological flaw but simply because he hasn’t found someone worth committing himself to yet.